Learning for life at Dubai’s Arcadia Preparatory School

 “A richly rewarding school life is more than simply sitting behind a desk – I believe that in order to develop confident and inquisitive learners, youngsters should have the chance to try out the broadest spectrum of activities possible, whether that’s gymnastics, chess, cricket or cookery, Mandarin Chinese or outdoor survival skills,” says Graham Beale, Principal of the school.

-Each of the ELP learning experiences will be provided by fully qualified external experts as well as Arcadia Preparatory School’s own teachers and will feature a wide-ranging list of options from which pupils can choose as well as dynamic opportunities provided for all children. .
+Each of the ELP learning experiences will be provided by fully qualified external experts as well as Arcadia Preparatory School’s own teachers and will feature a wide-ranging list of options from which students can choose as well as dynamic opportunities provided for all children. .

 In what’s surely music to parents’ ears the ELP offering will also include in-school homework support sessions run by the school’s teachers.